Arietha writes articles on artists, specifically Dutch ones, and their art.

 An Extraordinary Artistic Talent

-In 1937 he made a six-week trip to Morocco and the country made a huge impression on the then forty-two year old Pieck.
-He visited Marrakech, Fez, Maknes and Tangiers; while being there his working method didn’t change and he worked every day in the inspiring environment.
-His beloved small, dark gates, crumbling walls, beautiful stalls and shattered people can be seen on the seventy five illustrations he made during his visit with no more than chalk, a piece of cardboard and a sheet of paper.
+In 1937, he made a six-week trip to Morocco, and the country made a huge impression on the then 42-year-old Pieck.
+He visited Marrakech, Fez, Maknes and Tangiers; while being there, his working method didn’t change, and he worked every day in the inspiring environment.
+His beloved small, dark gates, crumbling walls, beautiful stalls and shattered people can be seen in the 75 illustrations he made during his visit with no more than chalk, a piece of cardboard and a sheet of paper.

 Anton Pieck and Efteling

-It is in the early 1950s that Anton Pieck is approached to contribute to a fairytale park and playground.
-By that time, he is well-known as an illustrator of famous fairy stories, such as those from the Brothers Grimm and Tales of One Thousand and One Nights.
+It was in the early 1950s that Anton Pieck is approached to contribute to a fairytale park and playground.
+By that time, he was well-known as an illustrator of famous fairy stories, such as those from the Brothers Grimm and Tales of One Thousand and One Nights.

 More Anton Pieck illustrations